Sales Training Consultants

 Taking Business Acumen as an example we could develop an agreed definition of what it is and how the four levels can be described.

-From there we can focus in on the best practice at each level, so as an example at Level 1 the Exemplar Behaviors could be:- Uses basic knowledge of business principles to achieve objectives
+From there we can focus in on the best practice at each level, so as an example at Level 1 the Exemplar Behaviors could be:

 - Demonstrates an understanding of basic business concepts and vocabulary